armadix/Arals/README.md

 # Arals
 ARmada Application for Logical Solution
--This is back repository for my project Arals
+-This is a back repository of my project Arals (September 4, 2018)- start date -Alpha stage Work in progress